Best MRE Meals

 The next time a storm is headed in your direction that could knock the power out, the next time you go hiking the Appalachian trail, or when you feel like checking out what your soldier son or daughter eats when they're stationed across the pond, order an MRE package.

 These military MREs are perfect for on-the-go meals and come in convenient packaging with various food options.

 Important information about MREs

-Before we list the best MRE, you should know that before you buy hundreds of them for whatever reason, they come with an expiration date.
+Before we list the best MRE, you should know that they come with an expiration date before you buy hundreds of them for whatever reason.
 They're not meant to last for more than three months.

-The temperature at which you store your MREs is vital to their longevity with around 40 degrees celsius being the best temperature.
+The temperature at which you store your military MREs is vital to their longevity with around 40 degrees celsius being the best temperature for one meal.

 We have to eat.
-We need those calories to hike, survive until the power comes back on, or whatever the situation may be.
+One meal is all we need to hike, survive until the power comes back on, or whatever the situation may be.
 The makers of MREs know this, and they know that taste has to be good if not excellent in order for our military, hikers, and campers to survive.
 We've tried them.